django-cms/django-cms/docs/introduction/01-install.rst

 Confirm you can access the login page
 ****************************************

 Once the installation process has finished, open your browser and type `http://localhost:8000/admin <http://localhost:8000/admin>`_.
-You have successfully installed django CMS, If you can see the login page.
+If you can see the login page, you have successfully installed django CMS.

 Log in using the username and password you set during the installation process.